RoboSats/robosats/docs/how-to-use.md

 <img src="images/how-to-use/contract-box-17.png"  width="370" />
 </div>

 In RoboSats v0.1.0 the dispute pipeline is not fully implemented in the web.
-Therefore, most contact and resolution has to happen trough alternative methods.
+Therefore, most contact and resolution has to happen through alternative methods.
 Be sure to send a contact method to the staff.
 You will have to write down full statement of facts, remember that the staff cannot read your private chat to judge about what happened.
 It is useful to send images/screenshots.
 For maximum privacy, these can be encrypted via PGP key and uploaded into any anonymous file sharing system.

 <div align="center">
 <img src="images/how-to-use/contract-box-18.png"  width="370" />